nishioka97/nishioka97.github.io/_pages/cv.md

 Research Assistant, etc.
 ======
+* Apr.
+2023 -- present: Research Fellowship for Young Scientists (DC2)
+  * Japan Society for the Promotion of Science
 * Oct.
 2022 -- present: (In Japanese) 特別共同利用研究員
   * The Institute of Statistical mathematics
 * Apr.
 2022 -- present: Fellowship for Creation of Intelligent World